 Sep.
-2004 Established Pacific Air Controls Co., Ltd. in South Korea Apr.
-2005 Established Tianjin Pacific Auto Parts Co., Ltd. in China Dec.
-2006 Set up the Kyushu Plant as a production plant for stamping and plastic molding products May.
-2010 Set up the Kurihara Plant as a production plant for stamping and plastic molding products Nov.
-2011 Established Changsha Pacific Hanya Auto Parts Co., Ltd. in May.
+2004 Established Pacific Air Controls Co., Ltd. in South Korea Established Tianjin Pacific Auto Parts Co., Ltd. in China Apr.
+2005 Set up the Kyushu Plant as a production plant for stamping and Dec.
+2006 plastic molding products May.
+2010 Set up the Kurihara Plant as a production plant for stamping and plastic molding products Established Changsha Pacific Hanya Auto Parts Co., Ltd. in Nov.
+2011 China May.
 2012 Established Pacific Industries Europe NV/SA in Belgium Nov.
 2013 Set up the Wakayanagi Plant as a production plant for molding products Jan.
 2014 Achieved cumulative global production of 100 million TPMS transmitters Jul.
 2014 Established Pacific Manufacturing Tennessee, Inc. in the US Jul.
 2014 Established Pacific Auto Parts Technology (Changshu) Co., Ltd. Turning Point Aug.
 2018 Acquisition of Schrader's valve business We Acquired Schrader's valve business in the US and France.
 We built a global quadrilateral system with production and sales bases in Japan, Asia, North America, and Europe.

+Schrader SAS

+Turning Point

 Apr.
 2023 Developing a vision for tomorrow

 Tetsushi Ogawa appointed president.
 We formulated our PURPOSE, our mid-to-long-term business plan Beyond the OCEAN, and our mid-term business plan NEXUS -26.

-200,000
+(Millions of yen) 200.000

 150,000

+100,000

+50,000

+Financial and Non-Financial Summaries

+Financial